hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > In vain he pleads the act he never knew,
 >
-> Yet he must pay the fine, tho' it be true.
+> Yet he must pay the fine, though it be true.
 >
 > Bel.
 By tickets of admission are you sure,
 >